DHSS Assignment Guides

 Creating Oral History Digital Stories as a DHSS Assignment

 Featuring work from Juan Pablo Pinto Mendoza‘s exhibit “Popular Education in Revolutionary Times: Reflecting on Nicaragua’s Popular Education Program in the 1980s”

-Combining digital storytelling with oral histories can be an even more valuable way for your students to layer meaning together in a digital space.
-While students can engage in both oral histories and archival research outside the digital world, blending recollection and archival records together in a digital story can animate meaning in ways students may not get from text alone.
+Combining digital storytelling with oral histories can be an even more valuable way for your students to layer meaning in a digital space.
+While students can engage in both oral histories and archival research outside the digital world, blending recollection and archival record together in a digital story can animate meaning in ways students may not get from text alone.

 - A layered short film that combines oral history with archival materials

 - Many others